The Manor House has now reopened! Come and explore the new storytelling of 1,000 years of history.

 Come and meet the true characters of Cogges: the animals that live on the farm.
 From the end of June, 'Meet the Animals’ sessions will be available at weekends and Bank Holidays where you can talk to our volunteers.

-The Manor House and historic farm buildings will reopen to visitors on Sunday 1st August.
-And for the first time in many years, the first floor of the Manor House will also be open.
-Book your Manor House entry time on arrival at the welcome desk and explore each room as you listen to stories of the past.
-Or, step into Yew Tree Farm of Downton Abbey.
+The Manor House and historic farm buildings have now reopened to visitors including, for the first time in many years, the first floor of the Manor House.
+Explore each room as you listen to stories of the past or step into Yew Tree Farm of Downton Abbey.
 At the weekends, you can also see cooking demonstrations on the Victorian range in the manor kitchen, where our volunteers will be making traditional treats to try.
+Please note, while we do allow dogs on a lead in other areas of the farm, only Assistance Dogs are allowed in the Manor House.

 Get some fresh air and explore 17 acres of grounds and heritage trails and find out about the history of the site.
 The Walled Garden is tended by volunteers, producing vegetables, herbs and fruit including Espalier apple and quince trees.
 It once provided the Manor House residents with food, and today you can try some of our produce in the Cogges Kitchen café, or take home for a small donation.